dentsads/magic-mirror-photobooth/README.md

 this might return `status=failed`.
 A fresh reboot of the OS mitigates this.
 See here: https://www.freedesktop.org/software/systemd/man/systemd.service.html#Restart= for a list of when the systemd service will be restarted (default = on-failure)

-Now the service starts everytim you reboot or some system failure happens.
+Now the service starts everytime you reboot or some system failure happens.

 You can disable the service with